imtia33/TravelMate/README.md

    # or
    npm start -c
    ```
+   - This will open a QR code scanner in your terminal.
    - Use the **Expo Go** app on your phone to test the app, or run it on an **Android/iOS emulator**.

 ---